nedga055/flask-rest-boilerplate/README.md

 More often they are used to access and process data to and from the database, such as the `client_service`, but sometimes can also be used for generic functionality, such as retrieving the currently authenticated client.

+### Utilities

+The `app.main.utilities` packages is intended to be used for any utility functionality such as Date utility functions (if it weren't already baked into python).

+Initially, it includes the definition of data transfer objects (DTOs) that define the namespaces and models that make up the Rest API.